0fajarpurnama0/0fajarpurnama0.github.io/library/chess/index.md

 10. If you cannot find weakness, try to make one such as creating pawn structure weaknesses and focusing attacks on certain areas.
 11. If you are stuck, try to improve the position of your worst piece or try not to make your position worse.
 This is known as Positional Play.
 Instead of forcing a bad attack, I learned to use Prophylaxis—preventing my opponent's plans while slowly improving my own structure.

-Then, I became interested in different kind of openings and want to learn them all where currently I tried almost all popular openings.
+Then, I became interested in different kind of openings and want to learn them all where learned the names of [all 20 first move openings](/projects/webapp/chess/webapps/simpleopenings/).
 This actually opens more concepts for me and as I explore apps like chess.com I found they have interactive study materials and progresses.
 It is here I learned the terms positional play, pawn structure, weak squares, outposts, prophylaxis, etc eventhough I only know their definitions and touched the surface but pushed my rating to around 1500 - 1600 ELO.

 ## Focus on Few Openings

 Hikaru Nakamura once said in one of his videos that it is better to focus on few openings and master them rather than learning many openings superficially.
 Following this advice, I focused on mastering the Queen's Gambit Declined as white and Sicilian Defense as black.
+I made a [chess move explorer web application](/projects/webapp/chess/webapps/treeexplorer/) to track my studies.
 This is my current progress as of this writing where I start playing chess again after graduating graduate school and start working.
 I also learned about other than chess like my physical condition, mental state, and emotion awareness.